G8LOL/G8LOL/README.md

 ### About me

 - Developer from the United States
-- ICT trader
-- Quant analyzer and model builder
-- ML and DL expert
-- Aerospace Engineering
+- Forex/Stock Trader
+- I love machine/deep learning
-- Learning C and C++
+- Learning cpp and go
-- Cybersecurity

 ### Languages